skycoin/User-Manuals/Personalizing your Skywallet.md

 The Seed of your Skywallet is a key component.
 A Seed is the only way to access the coins stored in your Skywallet.

-Once the initialization is complete it is important to backup this Seed and store it in a secure location.
+Once the initialization is complete, it is essential to backup this Seed and store it in a secure location.

 To backup the Seed of your skywallet, click on the button **"Create a backup"**.